Jeffery P. Braden. (1994). Deafness, deprivation, and IQ. Springer.

 Given the above discussion, we can derive several conclusions.
 If the black-white environmental difference is a subset of deaf-hearing environmental difference, and that both group comparison yields a d gap of 1 SD, it could be expected that the IQ gap between blacks and whites must have a genetic component, because blacks would be less deprived in terms of environments than are deaf people.
 If being deaf deprives black IQ by 15 points and that the black-white environmental difference is only a subset of deaf-hearing environmental difference, then the black-white gap must be entirely genetic.
 If the IQ gap in black-white deaf children is lower than 1 SD, this is consistent either with the idea that the environment separating blacks and whites is a subset of the environment separating deaf and normal-hearing groups or that the kind of environments depressing black IQs is different than that affecting the IQs of deaf people.
 Furthermore, if we accept the idea that the black-white IQ gap is a function of test's g-loadedness (Jensen, 1998, ch.
 11) and is "generalized" over all cognitive domains whereas environmental deprivation due to deafness is inversely related with test's g-loadedness (Braden, 1984, 1989; Franssen, 2010) and is domain-specific, it may be expected that the environments depressing black IQs must be different rather than being a subset of those environments involving in depressing IQs of deaf people.

 This has implications for group difference in heritability (pp. 183-184).
 If the verbal d gap between deaf and normal-hearing children is 0.96, assuming IQ within-group heritability (environmentality) is 0.60 (0.40), the between group difference in environment with respect to verbal IQ is 0.96/SQRT(0.4)=1.52 SD.
 Braden uses 0.96/0.4=2.4 SD, but 0.4 is expressed in terms of r-squared, which is not an effect size (Hunter & Schmidt, 2004, pp. 289-291).
 On the other hand, if the nonverbal d gap between deaf and normal-hearing children is 0.19, the between group difference in environment on nonverbal IQ is 0.16/SQRT(0.4)=0.25 SD.
 One would wonder if environmentality can solely account for such a large shift in verbal IQ.
 For example, an environmental SD gap of 1.52 (or 0.25) would place deaf people at the 6.4th (or 40.1th) percentile of the distribution of environments among hearing people.
-The key point of such argument is that whenever the actual environmental difference is insufficient to account for group difference in IQ, either the heritability in at least one group is lower or a genetic component must be involved in the IQ gap.
+The key point of such an argument is that whenever the actual environmental difference is insufficient to account for group difference in IQ, either the heritability in at least one group is lower or a genetic component must be involved in the IQ gap.
 Regarding deaf-hearing IQ gap, Braden did not expect deaf and hearing people to have different genotypes for verbal IQ, because the high correlation between verbal IQ and the degree of hearing impairment would attenuate the correlation between genotype and verbal IQ, hence lowering the heritability of verbal IQ in deaf people.
 Thus, he believed that the heritability of 0.60 is too high.
 On the other hand, the heritability of nonverbal IQ is not suspected to be depressed.

 However, these estimates are misleading.
 If we were to estimate the expected impact of environmental effects on the black-white gap or the deaf-haring gap, we must examine the between-family (shared environmental) effects, not the entire environmental effects.
 Jensen (1976) estimated the within- and between-family variation to be 44% and 37%, the remaining belonged to group differences and measurement errors.
 Such estimations are consistent with other reports (Jensen, 1970; Willerman, 1979).
 But Jensen (1973) preferred to assume that half of the environmental variation has its source between the families.
 In this case, 1/(SQRT(0.4)/2)=3.16.
 That means the blacks will be at the 0.08th percentile of white environments.
 Given the available data, Jensen (1973, p.
-169) suspected that such large environmental black-white gap is unlikely and concluded that the black-white IQ gap must have a genetic component.
+169) suspected that such a large environmental black-white gap is unlikely and concluded that the black-white IQ gap must have a genetic component.
 More recent estimates from the CNLSY79 on incomes show that blacks are located at the 16th percentile of white income distribution (explaining only 2 points in the black-white PPVT-R gap) but that an environmental composite variable based on every measures available would place them at the 9th percentile of white environments (Jencks & Phillips, 1998, pp. 115, 132).
 This is far too much to approach the 0.08th percentile.
 This prediction can be applied to deaf-hearing comparisons, but there is no data on environmental distribution.
-But we can imagine that the deaf-hearing gap in between-family environmental effect regarding nonverbal IQ gap, 0.16/(SQRT(0.4)/2)=0.50 SD, does not exceed the black-white environmental difference, which is suspected to be lower than deaf-hearing difference.
+But we can imagine that the deaf-hearing gap in between-family environmental effects regarding nonverbal IQ gap, 0.16/(SQRT(0.4)/2)=0.50 SD, does not exceed the black-white environmental difference, which is suspected to be lower than deaf-hearing difference.

 Cultural theories seem to have reached a dead end.
 Ultimately, what Braden seems to believe, and correctly, I would say, is that if environments account for some portion of the black-white IQ gap, the biological-environmental explanation appears to be far more promising road.